aimansae/reviewme/README.md

 ### Contact Page

-Logged in users have access to contact page in case they have a question or a fedback.
-This is intended so a user to learn more about the platformhas to signup.
-This part will be used in future for marketing purposes, to incourage and registered user to insert their reviews.
+Logged in users have access to contact page in case they have a question or a feedbacks.
+This is intended so a user, to know more about the platform has to signup.
+This part will be used in future for marketing purposes, to incourage registered users to insert their reviews.

 After a from is submitted successfully a message will appear.